mkrisher/mkrisher/README.md

 ### Couple of things I may wire up to this page:

-- What I'm [reading](https://mikekrisher.com/books) - The Art Thief, Michael Finkel
+- What I'm [reading](https://mikekrisher.com/books) - A Memory Called Empire - Arkady Martine
 - What I'm [listening to](https://open.spotify.com/user/mjkrisher) - The Cure - Songs of a lost world
 - What I'm [learning](https://doc.rust-lang.org) - Rust
-- What I'm [writing](https://mikekrisher.com/writings) - Posts about teams from a mamanger's perspective, and Rust as of late
+- What I'm [writing](https://mikekrisher.substack.com) - Posts about the intersection of coding, music and other art forms.
 - What I'm [drinking](https://mikekrisher.com/coffees) - Some roasts from Onyx Labs (Rogers, AK)

 ### Super abbreviated list of projects I've worked on